open-telemetry/opamp-spec/README.md

    it is known to the agent).
 For example OpenTelemetry Collector can use the named connection settings for its exporters, one named connection setting per correspondingly named exporter.

+The Server may make an offer for the particular connection class only if the corresponding capability to use the connection is reported by the Agent via StatusReport.capabilities field:

+- If ReportsOwnTraces capability bit is set the Server may offer connection settings for traces using own_traces field.
+- If ReportsOwnMetrics capability bit is set the Server may offer connection settings for metrics using own_metrics field.
+- If ReportsOwnLogs capability bit is set the Server may offer connection settings for logs using own_logs field.
+- If AcceptsOpAMPConnectionSettings capability bit is set the Server may offer connection settings for OpAMP connection using opamp field.
+- If AcceptsOtherConnectionSettings capability bit is set the Server may offer connection settings for other destinations using other_connections field.

 Depending on which connection settings are offered the sequence of operations is slightly different.
 The handling of connection settings for own telemetry is